elementor/temporary-login/readme.txt

 Nothing!
 We disable the access as soon as you delete the plugin, so there’s nothing for you to worry about.

+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability](https://patchstack.com/database/vdp/temporary-login).

 == Changelog ==

 = 1.2.0 - 2024-05-30 =